 Most of us are so excited when we take on a new leadership role.
 We’re convinced that we’ve got the goods to make change happen.
 So, we tie on our capes and fly off to save the day.
 Because that’s why we were hired or promoted in the first place, right?
 To improve things.
 Well, that maybe the truth, but it’s never the whole truth.

-When we are new to a role, it’s natural to see ourselves as agents of change, and feel the heavy expectation of those around us regarding how we will be different from our predecessor.
-We may misinterpret this attention as a desire for change, rather than what it truly is – a hyper-awareness that things could change.
-The whole truth is that very little could change, and that may be completely appropriate and the best course of action.
+When entering a new role, it’s natural to see ourselves as agents of change.
+To somehow exceed the expectations of those around us and to prove that we are different from, and perhaps better than, our predecessor.
+Often, we misinterpret other’s perception as a desire for change, rather than what it truly is – a hyper-awareness that things could change.
+The whole truth is that very little could change, and that may be the best course of action.

-I often see new leaders step into their new roles and want to start “fixing” what their predecessors did as a way to establish their brand.
-But before you jump in and enact “change for the sake of change,” I suggest that you consider the following recommendations to fully understand your new role and where change would truly be beneficial.
+Leaders often step into their new role and want to start “fixing” what their predecessor did.
+Perhaps the desire to “fix” the situation comes from a need to reaffirm their hiring or to cement their authority to make changes.
+Or perhaps, it’s a matter of establishing their brand or putting their stamp on the company.
+But before you jump in and enact “change for the sake of change,” I suggest that you consider the following recommendations to fully understand your new role so that you can determine where change would be beneficial.